-So an equivalent formulation of the above question by Hain is whether the infinite topology of~$\T_g$ localized away from~$2$ comes from~$\J_g$.
+see~\cite[Proposition~5]{Hai02}.
+So an equivalent formulation of the above question by Hain is whether the infinite topology of~$\T_g$ localized away from~$2$ entirely comes from~$\J_g$.

-It is not hard to show (see Corollary~\ref{cor_invariant}) that the images in $H_{3g-5}(\I_g;\Z[1/2])$ of the homology classes constructed by Bestvina, Bux, and Margalit~\cite{BBM07} lie in $H_{3g-5}(\I_g;\Z[1/2])^+$.
+It is not hard to show (see Corollary~\ref{cor_invariant}) that the images in $\HH_{3g-5}(\I_g;\Z[1/2])$ of the homology classes constructed by Bestvina, Bux, and Margalit~\cite{BBM07} lie in $\HH_{3g-5}(\I_g;\Z[1/2])^+$.
 So until now the question by Hain has remained completely open.
 We give the following negative answer to it.

-\begin{theorem} Suppose that $g\ge 3$ and $2g-3\le k\le 3g-6$. \begin{enumerate} \item If $g+k$ is even, then the group~$H_k(\I_g;\Z[1/2])^-$ contains an infinitely generated free $\Z[1/2]$-module. \item If $g+k$ is odd, then the group $H_k(\J_g;\Z[1/2])\cong H_k(\I_g;\Z[1/2])^+$ contains an infinitely generated free $\Z[1/2]$-module. \end{enumerate} \end{theorem}
+\begin{theorem} Suppose that $g\ge 3$ and $2g-3\le k\le 3g-6$. \begin{enumerate} \item If $g+k$ is even, then the group~$\HH_k(\I_g;\Z[1/2])^-$ contains an infinitely generated free $\Z[1/2]$-module. \item If $g+k$ is odd, then the group $\HH_k(\J_g;\Z[1/2])\cong \HH_k(\I_g;\Z[1/2])^+$ contains an infinitely generated free $\Z[1/2]$-module. \end{enumerate} \end{theorem}

 This paper is organized as follows.
-In Section~\ref{section_explicit} we describe explicitly an infinite linearly independent system of abelian cycles in~$H_{2g-3}(\I_g)$ (Theorem~\ref{theorem_Abelian_explicit}) and an infinite linearly independent system of homology classes in~$H_{3g-5-n}(\I_g)$ for every $n=1,\ldots,g-3$ (Theorem~\ref{theorem_explicit}).
-Also in Section~\ref{section_explicit}, we show that these homology classes localized away from~$2$ lie in~$H_k(\I_g;\Z[1/2])^-$ whenever $g+k$ is even and in~$H_k(\I_g;\Z[1/2])^+$ whenever $g+k$ is odd.
+In Section~\ref{section_explicit} we describe explicitly an infinite linearly independent system of abelian cycles in~$\HH_{2g-3}(\I_g)$ (Theorem~\ref{theorem_Abelian_explicit}) and an infinite linearly independent system of homology classes in~$\HH_{3g-5-n}(\I_g)$ for every $n=1,\ldots,g-3$ (Theorem~\ref{theorem_explicit}).
+Also in Section~\ref{section_explicit}, we show that these homology classes localized away from~$2$ lie in~$\HH_k(\I_g;\Z[1/2])^-$ whenever $g+k$ is even and in~$\HH_k(\I_g;\Z[1/2])^+$ whenever $g+k$ is odd.
 The rest part of the paper contains the proof that the constructed systems of homology classes are indeed linearly independent.
-The main tool is the Cartan--Leray spectral sequence for the action of~$\I_g$ on the complex of cycles~$\B_g$.
-Section~\ref{section_background} contains necessary information on the complex of cycles~$\B_g$ and on the Cartan--Leray spectral sequence.
-In the last three sections we study the Cartan--Leray spectral sequence~$E^*_{*,*}$ for the action of~$\I_g$ on~$\B_g$.
+The main tool is the spectral sequence for the action of~$\I_g$ on the complex of cycles~$\B_g$.
+Sections~\ref{section_cycles} and~\ref{section_CL} contain necessary background information on the complex of cycles~$\B_g$ and on the spectral sequence for the action of a group on a CW complex, respectively.
+In Section~\ref{section_lemma} we prove a useful lemma explaining how generalized abelian cycles look like from the viewpoint of this spectral sequence.
+In the last five sections we study the spectral sequence~$E^*_{*,*}$ for the action of~$\I_g$ on~$\B_g$.
 In Section~\ref{section_aux_spectral} we construct auxiliary spectral sequences~$E^*_{*,*}(\fN)$ and~$\hE^*_{*,*}(\fN)$ and morphisms of spectral sequences